varunkumardev/amitmerchant1990.github.io/_posts/2019-8-8-look-into-getters-setters-javaScript.md

 console.log(person.fullName);    // Jon Merchant
 ```

 Setters can be used to execute a function whenever a specified property is attempted to be changed.
 Setters are most often used in conjunction with getters to create a type of pseudo-property.
 It is not possible to simultaneously have a setter on a property that holds an actual value and that's the reason why I've changed the property name to `_firstName` in above example.
-If you're going to do so, you'll this weird error: `Uncaught RangeError: Maximum call stack size exceeded`.
+If you're going to do so, you'll get this weird error: `Uncaught RangeError: Maximum call stack size exceeded`.

 Setters can be deleted using `delete` keyword.